 It is important to highlight that trended credit data does not replace your credit score and your credit score remains one of the most important factors in determining your mortgage rate.
 Trended credit data that demonstrates an applicant's ability to consistently repay debt over time, however, may enable more applicants with mid-to-low credit scores to qualify for a mortgage.
 The use of trended credit data in the mortgage process should also motivate borrowers to consistently make more than the minimum payment on their credit card bills, which also saves them money on interest expense.

-Because the use of trended credit report data was implemented relatively recently, applicants should ask lenders if it will be used in the mortgage qualification process and understand if the use of trended credit data helps or hurts their ability to qualify for a loan.
+Applicants should ask lenders if it will be used in the mortgage qualification process and understand if the use of trended credit data helps or hurts their ability to qualify for a loan.